Table of Contents

 Firstly, ceramic is a much more durable material than plastic.
 The material is hard and resistant to scratches from your felines.
 It is also less likely to snap when cleaning and has fewer fragile parts, meaning if you invest in a ceramic fountain it will stand the test of time.
 I have had my ceramic cat water fountain for three years and it’s still going strong!

-As well as being more durable, ceramic water fountains are also a lot more hygienic, meaning your cat isn’t going to be slurping up bacteria with their fresh water.
+As well as being more durable, ceramic water fountains are also a lot more hygienic, meaning your cat isn’t going to be slurping up nasty bacteria with their fresh water.
+As an alternative, stainless steel cat water fountains also score highly in this category.

 Finally, ceramic fountains are a lot heavier than plastic ones.
 This is great if you have rowdy and energetic cats who could knock lightweight fountains over, leaving a puddle on your floor!
 My old plastic fountain used to get knocked over daily by my cat trying to scratch it, so prevent this from happening by opting for a heavier ceramic fountain for your cats.